Ceaucé

 Ceaucé (/fr/) is a commune in the Orne department in north-western France.

-Notable buildings and places
+Geography

+The commune is made up of the following collection of villages and hamlets, Le Mont Chauveau, La Largerie, Les Échalliers, Laubrière, Ceaucé, Le Haut Fresnay, La Vérie, La Petite Métairie and Chaumont.

+The river Varenne flows through the commune.

+The commune is in the Normandie-Maine Regional Natural Park.

+Points of Interest

 National heritage sites

 The commune has three buildings/areas listed as a Monument historique.